Weibo: Verification

-Sina Weibo has a verification policy, much like Twitter's account verification, for confirming the identity of a user (celebrities, organizations etc.).
+Sina Weibo has a verification policy for confirming the identity of a user (celebrities, organizations etc.).
 Once a user is verified, a colorful V is appended to their username; individuals receive an orange V, while organizations and companies receive a blue V. A graph and declaration certifying the verification appear on verified user pages.
 There are several kinds of verifications: personal, college, organization, verification for official accounts (government departments, social media platforms and famous companies), and Weibo Master (linked with phone numbers and followers).

 To protect the rights and interests of celebrities, Sina Weibo has launched a celebrity authentication system.
 The celebrity authentication logo is a gold "V" logo after the verified user's name.
 The certified figures are mainly stars of various industries, business executives and important news parties.
 From 22:00 on June 12, 2020, users who post comments must follow the blogger for more than 7 days, except for those who have set "people I follow" to comment on themselves.
 This adjustment will last for 7 days.